-Claim 65 adds only "an auxiliary USB connector having data lines that are electrically coupled to the data lines of the primary USB connector."
+Claim 12 adds only having "an auxiliary USB connector."
 Connecting a second USB connector to accomplish the exact same function and operation as the first USB connector in Yang would be obvious to a POSITA.
-Baker Decl. ¶110.
+Baker ¶ 112.
 Such secondary/auxiliary USB connectors were well-known and contemplated by the USB specifications at the time and would involve nothing more than tying the VBUS and D+/D- lines to the secondary connector.
 Id.
-As shown in the annotated

-Figure from Yang below, the auxiliary USB connector (yellow highlighting) has a D+ and D-data line connected to the USB connector, a characteristic which is necessarily present in any USB connector.
+As shown in the annotated Figure from Yang below, the auxiliary USB connector (yellow highlighting) has a D+ and D- data line connected to the USB connector, a characteristic which is necessarily present in any USB connector.